 Perhaps you like it with milk, sugar, or simply black.
 Maybe you buy it at a fancy roaster or you brew it in your own kitchen.
 In rural Ethiopia, freshly roasted beans are beaten with a mortar and pestle and then boiled with water (pictured above).
 We all have our own rituals with coffee and tea, and for many of us, it is a comfort as well as a ritual.
-Photographer Michael Hanson (@mhansonphoto) and his brother, David Hanson (@davidhanson3), followed that comfort to its source and last week they took over @afarmedia's Instagram feed to share a peek into coffee and tea production in different countries around the world, from leaf or bean to beverage.
-Here is their story:
+Photographer Michael Hanson (@mhansonphoto) and his brother, David Hanson (@davidhanson3), followed that comfort to its source.
+Here, they share a peek into coffee and tea production in different countries around the world, from leaf or bean to beverage.

 “The number-one cost in tea production is labor.
 Only the young leaves can be harvested, and the delicacy of the process demands that the work be done by hand.
 But, as minimum wages rise and production facilities remain inadequate, the efficacy of such a labor-intensive industry is declining.
 An additional blow to the already-struggling industry is the growth of the Indonesian palm oil industry: Sumatran forests and tea plantations are being destroyed to make way for palm oil farms and production facilities.”